Argentine Institute of Radio Astronomy: Technological development and technology transfer

 The IAR's Technology Transfer Area was created during the first years of the new Millennium.
 The main reason for the creation of this area was the application of the know-how acquired in the field of radio astronomical instrumentation to the solution of specific needs that arise in other areas, particularly in communication and space science.
 The inherent dynamics of the transfer activities has allowed, over the course of a few years, to bring together numerous young professionals and advanced students from several branches of Engineering.
 Some of the projects in which the IAR was involved include the satellites SAOCOM, SAC-D, SARAT, SABIA MAR, and the launcher TRONADOR.

 Currently, the institute is developing equipment for medical and sanitary use, applying control technology from the space field.

+Recent Projects and Developments

+In recent years, the IAR has participated in projects funded by CONICET, the former Ministry of Science, Technology and Innovation (MINCyT), and the Undersecretariat of Science, Technology and Innovation of the Province of Buenos Aires (FITBA).
+Some of the most relevant include: